Mechanical-Advantage/ZumoTraining/10-MasteringTheLabyrinth/README.md

 4. The first step is to get the initial solve working, using your work from the previous challenge.
 At the end of the template code is the function `getSolveDirection()`, which is used in the loop during the initial solve.
 It should contain your code from the previous challenge.
 However, note that it now needs to **return** the new direction rather than immediately turning.
 Test the code to make sure it can reach the end of the maze as you expect.

+    * You should try to use your own code here, but we don't want you to get stuck at this step.
+If you're struggling to write the code for the initial solve, feel free to use [this reference code](InitialSolveReference.cpp) instead.

 5. The next step is to create an implementation for the "Path" class.
 The path contains an array of directions, which can be used to record and play back a sequence.
 Start by making the robot record the sequence of turns from the initial solve and repeat those turns exactly on the repeat solve.
 You'll have to write to `turns` in `addTurn()` and read from `turns` in `getNextTurn()`.
 In order to do that, you might need to keep track of where in the array you're currently writing and reading.
 Maybe some extra attributes would be useful? :wink:

     * Another thing to keep in mind - you should ensure the code can only read from valid locations in the array (index 0-99).
 The implementation shouldn't read from invalid locations regardless of how the inferface is used (for example, if `getNextTurn()` is called more times than expected).
 That kind of data protection is another key benefit of an object-oriented structure.